Arrival Day for new students in the Fall

 Orientation for new students begins on Arrival Day.

-The Arrival Day program is designed to give you a clear sense of the life your student will have on campus.
-You will have opportunities to meet informally with faculty, attend mini-classes and workshops, tour the campus, and see College facilities.
+In a typical fall Orientation, you and your student will spend an average day at the College by touring the campus, meet informally with faculty, attend mini-classes and workshops, and see College facilities.
 Staff from Information Services will be on hand at the IT Service Desk in Shain Library to answer questions about connecting to the campus network, using email and ordering personal computers.

 Genesis and Odyssey also have a parent component.
 It is important that parents who participate in these programs stay for the activities on Arrival Day.
 Here is information about local hotel and lodging accommodations for families.
 More information on these programs is sent to students during the summer.

 The Genesis Program is designed to acclimate first generation and first-year students of color to the campus experience at Connecticut College.
 Prior to the start of Orientation, Genesis participants will meet their peer mentors and engage in a series of activities and team building exercises.
 During the program, participants will be introduced to various campus resources that will support their successful transition to Connecticut College.
 Also, participants will be provided with tools to start them on the path to academic success.
 Participants that desire a peer mentor will be admitted into a peer mentor program.

 Parents/guardians and families are welcome to participate in the morning sessions and the Genesis luncheon.
 Information about area accommodations and viable travel options will be included in the Orientation packet.

 Odyssey helps first-year international students and their families become familiar with the campus and with each other prior to the arrival of the rest of the first-year students.
 Participation in the program is voluntary but encouraged.
 For more information, contact the program's international student adviser, Carmela Patton, email@example.com, 860-439-2050.